Émilie d'Oultremont: Youth and marriage

-After she turned eighteen her parents began to arrange a marriage for her despite her hesitation, though she later relented.
+After Emilie turned eighteen, her parents began to arrange a marriage for her despite her hesitation, though she later relented.
 On 19 October 1837 she married Victor van der Linden d’Hooghvorst (1813 – 10 August 1847); the couple had four children (two males and two females).
 Her husband died of malaria on 10 August 1847 leaving her a widow.
 Her children were: